Shanan Peters

 Macrostrat.
 Geospatial database for Earth's crust.

 Macrostrat was originally built to test hypotheses for the correlation between the sedimentary rock and fossil records, but it contains all rocks in the upper crust.
 Its spatially explicit and chronostratigraphically focused architecture serves as a scaffolding for describing the geological record as well as for organizing and linking geological data of all types.
+It has a mobile App called Rockd, check it out!

 Learn more »